Category Archives: Organic chemistry

 Meso compounds

-Meso compounds or meso isomers are stereoisomers with two or more chiral centers that are superimposable on their mirror image, then achiral and, as such, optically inactive.
+Meso compounds are stereoisomers with two or more chiral centers that are superimposable on their mirror image, then achiral and, as such, optically inactive.
 Moreover, they have an internal mirror plane that bisects the molecule, with each half a mirror image of the other.
 Then, meso compounds can be classified as diastereomers, namely, stereoisomers which are not enantiomers.

 For a molecule with n chirality centers, the maximum number of possible stereoisomers is 2n.